-Use a commercially available connecting cord to connect the amplifier to either of the Digital Keyboard's T-5 (LINE OUT) jacks as shown in Figure @.
-T-3 (SUSTAIN/ASSIGNABLE) jack output is right channel sound, while LINE OUT L/MONO jack output is left channel sound.
+Use a commercially available connecting cord to connect the amplifier to either of the Digital Keyboard's T-8 (LINE OUT) jacks as shown in Figure 2.
+LINE OUT R jack output is right channel sound, while LINE OUT L/MONO jack output is left channel sound.
 Connecting to the LINE OUT L/MONO jack only outputs a mixture of both channels.
-It is up to you to purchase connecting cord like the one shown in the illustration for connection of the amplifier.
+It is up to you to purchase a connecting cord like the one shown in the illustration for connection of the amplifier.
 Use the L-2 (VOLUME) knob to adjust the volume level.